Mmanthatisi: The Battle of Dithakong 23 June 1823

 The battle of Dithakong was fought between Manthatisi hordes and Batlhaping with the help of the Griqua.
-The epic battle that took almost seven hours, was recorded by Robbet Moffatt on 23 June 1823 where the BaThlaping found themselves threatened by thousands of Batlokwa/Basotho of Mmanthatisi – the Phuting and the Hlakwana.
+The epic battle that took almost seven hours, was recorded by Robert Moffat on 23 June 1823 where the BaThlaping found themselves threatened by thousands of Batlokwa/Basotho of Mmanthatisi – the Phuting and the Hlakwana.
 The tribes fought each other for dwindling supplies of cattle and corn.
 They were armed, hungry and intent on raiding the BaThlaping's cattle.
 This conflagration was rolling westwards – in the direction of Kuruman.

 Reverend Moffat rushed from Kuruman to Griquatown to persuade the Griqua to assist the BaThlaping.
 Reverend Waterboer in Griquatown, assisted by other Griqua leaders (Barend Barends from Danielskuil and Adam Kok II from Campbell) rode northwards with about 200 men.
 They were accompanied by BaTlhaping warriors.

 About 200 Griqua horsemen led by Barend Barends, armed with guns, faced the massed ranks of the Basotho armed with spears and cowhide shields.
 The BaTlhaping age regiments were held in reserve as the Griqua launched their attack.

 The Basotho suffered terrible casualties were forced to flee, a devastating and a first loss for Mmanthatisi after obliterating almost 29 tribes since leaving Harrismith at the start of Difaqane.

 Nonetheless, the most prosperous of the Bechuana chiefs, Makaba of the Bangwaketsi, decided to fight Manthatisi head on.
 Peter Becker said: